 With the end of the war came a cultural renaissance in Sausalito.

 Artists drawn to the area’s beauty and the availability of cheap industrial spaces began to form a burgeoning arts scene.
-The floating homes, or houseboats, of Sausalito became synonymous with a freewheeling, creative lifestyle that defined the town in the postwar decades.
+Sausalito’s floating homes, or houseboats, became synonymous with a freewheeling, creative lifestyle that defined the town in the postwar decades.

 Sausalito Today: Tourism and Preservation